-Neo core should work with both recent versions of Python 2 (versions 2.6 and 2.7) and Python 3.
-Neo IO modules should ideally work with both Python 2 and 3, but certain modules may only work with one or the other (see :doc:install).
+Neo core should work with both recent versions of Python 2 (versions 2.6 and 2.7) and Python 3 (version 3.3).
+Neo IO modules should ideally work with both Python 2 and 3, but certain modules may only work with one or the other (see Download and Installation).